MangoDefiLLC/mangoContracts/README.md

 - in Router we have the set referralContract wish allows owner to add a new referral contract, for the router to call the distribution of referral rewrds.
 - the owner also has special funcion in referral contract, like setting a router, to allow that router to call the distribute.
-- no one else should be able to call this function
+- no one else should be able to call this function *TaxMan* - tax man is a wallet designates to get the fees from router, (this should be a smart contract, also taxman is not owner)
 # Actors

 **User**(buyer or seller) - uses mango to swap tokens

 **router** - smart contract to route and execute swaps